 Pre / Post-Natal Exercise

 Exercising during this exciting time in your life is important to keep fit and to stay strong for childbirth.
-There is no “one size fits all” when it comes to exercising in the pre / post-natal period, and therefore having an individual and supervised program with a Women’s Health Physiotherapist can be perfect for you.
-We offer small group sessions at 18 Physio, please contact us to find out more.
+There is no “one size fits all” when it comes to exercising in the pre / post-natal period, therefore having an individual and supervised program can be a perfect for you.
+At 18 Physio, we offer small group and 1:1 sessions.
+This can be performed in person, or in the comfort of your own home online.
+Please contact us to find out more.

 Our clinical exercise class is an individually tailored program based on your personal goals and needs.
-The class can suit anyone of all ages, with a strong focus on ensuring you are exercising with correct technique, we aim to maximise your strength for injury management or prevention.
+Clinical exercise is suitable for anyone, with a strong focus on ensuring you are exercising with correct technique and feeling the “burn” in all the right muscles.
+Together, we aim to maximise your strength for injury management or prevention.

 Contact us to find out more.